nathanqueija/reviews-page/README.md

 ## Run

-`yarn start`.
+Don't forget to provide api url as an environment variable called `REACT_APP_API_URL` when starting the application.
+Otherwise it will not bootstrap.

+` REACT_APP_API_URL={prove api url here yarn start`.

 ## Tests

-`yarn test` to run automated unit, integration and end to end tests with Jest and Cypress.
+`yarn test` to run some simple automated unit Jest.

-If you want to open Cypress UI to run end to end tests manually, watch the process and use debugging tools run `yarn cy:open`.

 ## Contribute